MileHacker Logo

 • Have travel insurance details accessible for medical or other emergencies.

-• For lost items, report to police and contact your embassy/consulate.
+• For lost items, report to police and get in touch with your embassy or consulate.

 • Keep a separate emergency fund and backup payment methods.